imperial-genomics-facility/igf-pipeline-help/qc_report_page.md

 <p>
 </p>

-or select 'Run Home' tab from top level nav
+Alternatively, select 'Run Home' tab from top level menu to access this page, if you are already in any lane level or sample level qc page.
+This page has tow sections

+  * Project information: Detail about the sequencing run and project
+  * Fastq read qc: A table of lane level qc reports, for the run

 <p>
 </p>